Quantum Circuits Reproduce Experimental Two-dimensional Many-body Localization Transition Point

 \textit{Formalism. ---} In one dimension, MBL systems have been shown to possess a complete set of local integrals of motion~\cite{serbyn2013local,Huse_MBL_phenom_14,chandran2015constructing,ros2015integrals,Inglis_PRL2016,Rademaker2016LIOM,Monthus2016,Goihl2018,Abi2017} (LIOMs), also known as l-bits.
 For a spin-$1/2$ chain, they are typically denoted as $\tau_i^z$ and by definition commute with the MBL Hamiltonian $\HoneD$ and with each other, $[\HoneD, \tau_i^z] = [\tau_i^z,\tau_j^z] = 0$.
 The LIOMs are related via a local unitary~\cite{Chen2013} $U$ (which also diagonalizes the Hamiltonian) to the on-site spin-$z$ Pauli operators, $\tau_i^z = U \sigma_i^z U^\dg$.
 As a result, $\tau_i^z$ is exponentially localized around site $i$, where the corresponding characteristic decay length is known as the localization length $\xi_L$.
 The Hamiltonian can be expressed in terms of LIOMs, $\HoneD = c + \sum_i c_i \tau_i^z + \sum_{i,j} c_{ij} \tau_i^z \tau_j^z + \sum_{i,j,k} c_{ijk} \tau_i^z \tau_j^z \tau_k^z + \ldots$, where $|c_{ijk\ldots}|$ decays exponentially with the maximum distance between the indexed sites.

 In two dimensions, any set of local quantities $\{\tau_i^z\}$ may not exactly commute with the Hamiltonian; however, the inverse of the commutator in operator norm $\|[H_{2D},\tau_i^z]\|_\mr{op}$ serves as a lower bound on relaxation times~\cite{chandran2016higherD}.
 Hence, systems with a very small commutator behave many-body localized on very long time scales~\cite{chandran2016higherD,Gopalakrishnan2019}, giving rise to the experimental observation of two-dimensional MBL.
-Setting aside the question whether MBL persists in the infinite-time limit, here we use fermionic quantum circuits $\tilde U$ to describe the MBL-to-thermal transition found in optical lattice experiments with fermions~\cite{bordia2017quasiperiodic2D}.
-To that end, we construct a set of approximate LIOMs $\tilde \tau_i^z = \tilde U \sigma_i^z \tilde U^\dg$~\cite{2DMBL}.
-We optimize the unitaries constituting the quantum circuit $\tilde U$ by minimizing the commutator with the Hamiltonian in fermionic trace norm $\sum_i \|[H,\tilde \tau_i^z]\|_\mr{tr}^2$, which thus enables us to describe MBL-like behavior on experimentally relevant time scales.
-The likely transience of MBL in two dimensions also implies that the transition seen in experiments is actually a (relatively abrupt~\cite{Gopalakrishnan2019}) crossover between a quickly thermalizing regime and a regime where thermalization takes place on non-accessible time scales.
+Setting aside the question whether MBL persists in the infinite-time limit, here we use fermionic quantum circuits to describe the MBL-to-thermal transition found in optical lattice experiments with fermions~\cite{bordia2017quasiperiodic2D}.
+To that end, we define a variational quantum circuit $\tilde U$ which approximately diagonalizes the Hamiltonian, and use it to construct a set of approximate LIOMs $\tilde \tau_i^z = \tilde U \sigma_i^z \tilde U^\dg$~\cite{2DMBL}.
+We optimize the unitaries constituting $\tilde U$ by minimizing the commutator with the Hamiltonian in fermionic trace norm $\sum_i \|[H,\tilde \tau_i^z]\|_\mr{tr}^2$.
+Since the approximate LIOMs we will obtain will commute very well with the Hamiltonian, they will correspond to local observables, which equilibrate only on very long time scales~\cite{chandran2016higherD}.
+This enables us to describe the MBL-like behavior seen in experiments.
+The likely transience of MBL in two dimensions implies that the transition seen in experiments is actually a (relatively abrupt~\cite{Gopalakrishnan2019}) crossover between a quickly thermalizing regime and a regime where thermalization takes place on non-accessible time scales.
 It is currently unclear whether the arguments in favor of metastable MBL also apply to quasi-periodic systems~\cite{deRoeck2017Stability,Singh2021}.
-We use the semantics of a transition throughout this manuscript, keeping these aspects in mind.

 \textit{Model and numerical approach. ---} We study the model Hamiltonian underlying the fermionic optical lattice experiments of Ref.~\cite{bordia2017quasiperiodic2D}.
 The system consists of spin-$1/2$ fermions on a two-dimensional $N \times N$ square lattice governed by the Fermi-Hubbard Hamiltonian with a quasi-periodic potential,